thelastjet/react_routing/README.md

 - At the end of these tasks, you should have at least FIVE pages in your application, and you should be able to navigate to them simply by clicking a link.

-## STRONGLY ENCOURAGED BONUS
+## BONUS

-- Convert this exercise from class components to react hooks (i.e. only use functional components).
+- Add more routes based on Studio Ghibli's api endoints.